DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_StiffnessTensor.rst

     >>> print(E_std / E_mean)
     0.45580071168605646

-Another way to evidence anisotropy is to use the universal anisotropy factor [1]_:
+Another way to evidence anisotropy is to use the universal anisotropy factor [Ranganathan]_:

     >>> C.universal_anisotropy
     5.141009551641412